ZheMann/generating_newspaper_columns/README.md

 3. GPT-2 Small (117M) from scratch.
 Fine-tuned on a large dataset (2.9GB) for 300k training steps ~ 4.2 days

 ## Datasets
-We used the following datasources to fine-tune the language models:
+We used the following datasets to fine-tune the language models:
 1. Dutch Newspaper columns (2MB)
 2. Dutch Wikipedia-pages (2.9GB) by the implementation of a custom [wiki-scraper](https://github.com/ZheMann/wiki-scraper)
-3. Dutch E-books (24MB) by
+3. Dutch E-books (24MB) by a [Colaboratory Notebook](https://drive.google.com/open?id=1WCkbCMCay9a4NaUv7boAJjfCQ10JKUjv)

 ## Training GPT-2 345M Pre-trained models
 It is necessary to execute nexts steps if you want to train either Model 1 or Model 2: